INFORMATION SECURITY POLICY

 - Regularly review and document employee access to University data.

 - Identify the necessary Data Security Steward and ensure they receive adequate training to perform this role.

-- Provide employees with resources and methods to properly secure equipment where High-Risk, Restricted and Confidential information is processed, stored, or handled.
+- Provide employees with resources and methods to properly secure equipment where University data is processed, stored, or handled.

-- Provide employees with approved resources and methods for external data storage where High-Risk, Restricted and Confidential information is processed, stored, or handled.
+- Provide employees with approved resources and methods for external data storage where University data is processed, stored, or handled.

-IT Specialist - One or more individuals who are responsible for being the computer or technical support within a business unit, college/school, or department.
+IT Specialist - These individuals are responsible for being the technical support within a business unit, college/school, or department.

 Data Security Steward – These individuals who are responsible for business processes within their areas of supervision will:

 - Understand current Information Security policies, standards and guidelines and act as a point of contact for questions regarding Information Security and direct the user to the appropriate source (e.g., the ISO, policies, or standards).

 - Operate as Information Security monitors in their divisions or colleges.

 - Attend and participate annually in Data Security Steward Training provided by the ISO.